A Function Based on Chebyshev Polynomials as an Alternative to the Sinc Function in FIR Filter Design: The Grace Polynomials

 The coefficients of the Savitzky-Golay smoothing filter are derived from a least-squares polynomial fit to a hypothetical set of equally spaced data {[}1{]}.
-This filter can preserve high order moments of features in the filter input and it results in a pass band frequency response that is monotonically decreasing {[}2{]}.
-The limitation of the filter is that the frequency response in the stop band is mediocre with the amplitude of the first sidelobe being about -11 dB.
-An analysis of the characteristics of the Savitzky-Golay filter has lead to the development of an alternative to the sinc function in the design of linear phase FIR digital filters.
-This alternative to the sinc function can be expressed in terms of Chebyshev polynomials of the first kind:
+The frequency response of this filter decreases monotonically in the pass band so there is no ripple in the pass band.
+However the frequency response of the filter in the stop band is relatively poor {[}2{]}.
+An analysis of the properties of the Savitzky-Golay filter has lead to the development of an alternative to the sinc function in the design of linear phase FIR digital filters. {}

-The recurrence relation for Chebyshev polynomials of the first kind can be used to derive a recurrence relation for $\mathrm{Gp}(x,n)$ which does not involve division by \emph{x}:
+This alternative to the sinc function, the Grace polynomials, $\mathrm{Gp}(x,n)$, can be expressed in several equivalent forms for \emph{x} on the interval $\left[-1,1\right]$. $\mathrm{Gp}(x,n)$ is expressed in terms of Chebyshev polynomials of either the first kind or the second kind as:

-It is evident from the recurrence relation that $\mathrm{Gp}(x,n)$ is an even polynomial in \emph{x }of degree 2\emph{n}.
+The odd-indexed Chebyshev polynomials, being odd functions, have a factor of \emph{x} which cancels the \emph{x} in the denominators of Equations 1.1 and 1.2.
+This makes $\mathrm{Gp}(x,n)$ an even polynomial of degree $2n$.
+The following recurrence relation for $\mathrm{Gp}(x,n)$ avoids the problematic division by \emph{x}: